atlamors/pmis-panama/CONTRIBUTING.md

 ## 📋 Code of Conduct

-All contributors must follow our [Code of Conduct](CODE_OF_CONDUCT.md).
 Treat each other with respect.
-Harassment or inappropriate behavior will not be tolerated.

 ---